anko/tapson/readme.markdown

 ### Semantics

-Any `id` property (if present) should be as universally unique as feasible to the test that the object represents (a long random string, for example).
+Any `id` property (if present) should be as universally unique as feasible to the test that the object represents.
+A long random string, for example.
+[UUID v4][5] is a good choice.
 These must be consistent within the same stream, but do not have to be consistent across multiple invocations of the tests.

 The `id` property being present in an object *without* the `ok` property represents a *planned test*, which results should be expected with a